Last tour 30 minutes before closing time.

-People with disabilities: not accessible.
+People with disabilities: partially accessible (ground floor).

 Photos and videos: it is possible to take pictures and videos, for private use and not for gain, with any device without flash and support.
 Shooting with selfie stick is forbidden.
 Using shots and films for advertising, press or commercial purposes is allowed only upon authorization.

 Pets: small animals are admitted inside the monument only if held in one’s arms or transported in a pet carrier.